Borrow from $2,000 - $25,000 for renovations, weddings, holidays, bills, emergencies, debt consolidation and more.

-At Creditworld, we aim to make the process of comparing personal loans as painless as possible by reducing the amount of time you need to spend looking at the various options out there.
+At Creditworld, we aim to make the process of comparing personal loans as painless as possible.
+We have a panel of lenders to help you get approved.
 Simply tell us what you need from your loan, we’ll take some details and do the hard work for you.

-The interest rate shown might differ to what you are offered, as that will depend on the amount and term along with your personal circumstance and credit rating.
+This interest rate is for people with good credit.
+The interest rate shown may vary.
+It will depend on the amount and term along with your personal circumstance and credit rating.

 “We love that we were able to renovate our kitchen and transform it into a place that works for us.
 A small personal loan from Creditworld was a big part of making that possible.”Cynthia and Max

 What are you planning on using your loan for?

 Straightforward and relatively flexible, a person loan is a type of loan that allows you to borrow funds to put towards pretty much anything that’s not business related.
 When you apply for a personal loan, you choose the amount you want to borrow – typically ranging between $5,000 and $50,000, depending on the lender – and then you repay that amount in equal repayments over a fixed term, plus fees and interest.